-Blackbuck poaching case: Tight security outside Jodhpur Court
+Blackbuck poaching case: Salman Khan convicted, other actors aquitted

 "It even failed to prove that the black bucks were killed by gunshots.
 Hence, such investigation cannot be trusted," Salman's lawyer HM Saraswat said.

 According to the complaint, Salman Khan is accused of killing two black bucks in Bhagoda ki Dhani near Jodhpur on the intervening night of October 1-2, 1998.
-He was also charged for possessing a weapon with an expired license.
+He was also charged with possessing a weapon with an expired license.

 The case also involved two more accused Dushyant Singh, who had allegedly accompanied them during the alleged poaching incident, and Dinesh Gawre, said to be an assistant of Salman Khan.